cabrerahector/wordpress-popular-posts/readme.txt

 * **Localizable** to your own language (*See the [FAQ section](http://wordpress.org/extend/plugins/wordpress-popular-posts/faq/) for more info*).
 * **[WP-PostRatings](http://wordpress.org/extend/plugins/wp-postratings/) support**.
 Show your visitors how your readers are rating your posts!

+= Notices =
+* Starting version 3.0.0, the way plugin tracks views count switched back to (AJAX)[http://codex.wordpress.org/AJAX].
+The reason for this change is to prevent bots / spiders from inflating views count, so if you're using a caching plugin you should clear its cache after installing / upgrading the Wordpress Popular Posts plugin so it can track your posts and pages normally.

 == Installation ==

 1. Download the plugin and extract its contents.